luk036/luk036.github.io/algo4dfm/lec00.md

 ## 任课教师简介

-- Working on "DfM" for over 10 years.
+- Working on "DFM" for over 10 years.
 - Working on large-scale software development for almost 20 years.
 - Working on algorithm design for over 20 years.

 ---

-## 📜 My Publications (DfM related)
+## 📜 My Publications (DFM related)

 - Ye Zhang, Wai-Shing Luk et al. Network flow based cut redistribution and insertion for advanced 1D layout design, Proceedings of 2017